Tjud14/Tjud14-s-Wacky-Sound-Pack-/README.md

 > - Sniper shot makes custom sound
 >>*Veteran Snipers are yellow, they share a skin with officers
 >>
->>*U.S. Marines, Devils brigade, Spetsnaz, Shock infantry, and Sabatours are in teal, they share a skin with snipers
+>>*U.S. Marines, Devils brigade, Spetsnaz, Shock infantry, Jaegers, and Sabatours are in teal, they share a skin with snipers

 >**AT INFANTRY -- MAGENTA**
 > - AT weaponry are magenta